swagger-api/swagger-js/README.md

 swagger.js
 ==========

-swagger.js is a javascript wrapper for Swagger-compliant APIs.
-It is completely standalone, with no dependencies on jQuery or any other library.
+swagger.js is a javascript client for [swagger](http://swagger.wordnik.com) APIs.

 Find out more about the Swagger project at [swagger.wordnik.com](http://swagger.wordnik.com), and follow us on Twitter at [@swagger_doc](https://twitter.com/#!/swagger_doc).